HaSolelim: Etymology

 Initially named Tzippori B after the ancient site located nearby, the village was later renamed "HaSolelim" ('the Road Builders') with the name symbolising the wishes of the founders to pave the way for new settlements in the Land of Israel.

 History

-The nearby Palestinian town of Saffuriya had been almost emptied of its 4,000 inhabitants in July 1948.
+The nearby Palestinian town of Saffuriya (which occupied the same site as the Jewish town of Sepphoris in classical antiquity) had been almost emptied of its 4,000 inhabitants in July 1948.
 By early January 1949 about 500 inhabitants had returned, but "neighbouring settlements coveted Saffuriya lands".
 The "Northern Front" ordered their eviction, which was carried out on 7 January 1949.
-From February the same year, the land of Saffuriya was redistributed to neighbouring Jewish settlements.
+From February the same year, the land near Saffuriya was distributed to neighbouring Jewish villages, one of which was HaSolelim.

 The kibbutz HaSolelim was established in July 1949 by members of the Maccabi Hatzair movement and by members of the General Zionist Movement in America.
-3,795 dunams of Saffuriya's land was given to HaSolelim in late 1949.
 HaSolelim is located west of the Saffuriya site.